-COMMUNITY CENTER PROJECT RP-1 DISTRICT CURRENT USE
+POWHATAN SCHOOL PROJECT RP-1 DISTRICT CURRENT USE

-The Community Center Project (shown in Figure 1) is at the heart of the downtown district.
+The Powhatan School Project (shown in Figure 1) is at the heart of the downtown district.
 Although several structures exist in the area outlined, the majority of the land is unoccupied.
 RP-1 Revitalization Project covers approximately 2.2 acres or a 95,700 sqft footprint (290 x 300 x 290 x 350 feet).
-The land was previously owned/used by Switzerland School District, but was auctioned and transferred to the Powhatan Point Revitalization Association (PPRA), 12 October, 2012.
-As a no-cost tenant, the school ditrict
+The land is currently owned by Switzerland School District, but has been auctioned to the Powhatan Point Revitalization Association (PPRA), with planned closing of October 15, 2012.
+The School District expects to remain in the facility until March of 2013.

-The location is ideally suited for hotel conference center facilities because it: (a) is centrally located in the town and the large oil and gas exploration area, dictating corporate worker short-term residences; (b) has no competitive conference center or hotels are within 15 miles; (c) represents an attractive landmark with adjacent planned cultural arts downtown development along the river and creek; and (d) serves as anchor tenant to the planned cultural arts revitalization district.
+The location is ideally suited for hotel conference center facilities because it: (a) is at the center of the large oil and gas exploration area dictating corporate worker short-term residences; (b) has no competitive conference center or hotels are within 15 miles; (c) represents an attractive landmark with adjacent planned cultural arts downtown development along the river and creek; and (d) serves as anchor tenant to the planned cultural arts revitalization district.